mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 * OS: we have tested this automation on Ubuntu 20.04, Ubuntu 22.04, Debian 10, Red Hat 9 and MacOS 13
 * Disk space: ~10GB
 * Python: 3.8+
-* All other dependencies (model, data set, benchmark, libraries and tools) will be installed by CM
+* All other dependencies (model, data set, benchmark, libraries and tools) should be detected or installed by CM

 ### Extra system requirements for Nvidia GPU

-* GPU: any Nvidia GPU with 8GB+ or memory
+* GPU: Nvidia GPU with 8GB+ memory (official optimized backend) or AMD GPU via experimental backend from one of the teams
 * Disk space: ~ 30GB